JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extension_points.md

 Its fully qualified name required in [Using Extension Points](#using-extension-points) is built by prefixing `<id>` + `.`: `my.plugin.myExtensionPoint1` and `my.plugin.myExtensionPoint2`.

 The `beanClass` attribute sets a bean class that specifies one or several properties annotated with the [`@Attribute`](upsource:///platform/util/src/com/intellij/util/xmlb/annotations/Attribute.java) annotation.
+Note that bean classes do not follow the JavaBean standard.

 The `interface` attribute sets an interface the plugin that contributes to the extension point must implement.

 The `area` attribute determines the scope in which the extension will be instantiated.